Monster Hunter Tri: Online play

 Monster Hunter on the Wii and Wii U offer an online component where up to 4 players can venture on new quests together, represented by the character traveling to a nearby city harbor port.
 The game uses the same character data as the single-player offering, letting players continue to build up better equipment from quest rewards within either mode.
 Quests in this mode featured more difficult monsters than the single player game due to the added players available to fight.
 Quests are broken out into a number of ranks, requiring players to individual completely all quests in a rank before moving to a new tier.
 A limited selection of the items that the player can collect can be traded with other players here or while on a quest, typically limited to healing and restorative items, preventing the trading of equipment, monster parts, or resources necessary to make better equipment.

-The Wii version of online has since been shut down, but the Wii U version continues to offer these network servers.
+The Wii version of online has since been shut down, but the Wii U version continued to offer these network servers until the shutdown of Nintendo Network in 2024, a decade after the shutdown of Nintendo Wi-Fi Connection.